When Lanczos Iterations Generate Symmetric Quadrature Nodes?: Symmetric Ritz values in the Lanczos iterations

 Such matrices \eqref{Eq:A} exist in various applications.
 For instance, the graph of a finite difference matrix is \emph{bipartite}, meaning that the vertices can be divided into two sets by the red-black order so that no edges exist in each set \cite[p.
 211]{HY81} \cite[p.
 123]{S03}.
-Such matrices can be transformed into the form of \cref{Eq:A} with non-zero diagonal entries.
-We would utilize this property later in \cref{Sec:existenceSQN}.
+Such matrices can be transformed into the form of \eqref{Eq:A} with non-zero diagonal entries.
 In the analysis of complex networks, a directed network of $n$ nodes with asymmetric adjacency matrix $B \in \mathbb{R}^{n\times n}$ can be extended to a bipartite undirected network with symmetric \emph{block supra-adjacency matrix} of form \eqref{Eq:A} via bipartization \cite{BEK13,BB20,BS22}.
-Besides, given a matrix $B \in \mathbb{R}^{n_1\times n_2}$ and two vectors $\boldsymbol{x} \in \mathbb{R}^{n_1}, \boldsymbol{y} \in \mathbb{R}^{n_2}$, a bilinear form $\boldsymbol{x}^T B \boldsymbol{y}$ can be transformed to a quadratic form $\boldsymbol{z}^T A \boldsymbol{z}$ with $\boldsymbol{z} = $ and $A = \frac{1}{2} $ since
+Besides, given a matrix $B \in \mathbb{R}^{n_1\times n_2}$ and two vectors $\boldsymbol{x} \in \mathbb{R}^{n_1}, \boldsymbol{y} \in \mathbb{R}^{n_2}$, a bilinear form $\boldsymbol{x}^T B \boldsymbol{y}$ can be transformed to a quadratic form $\boldsymbol{z}^T A \boldsymbol{z}$ with since